 Day 75 — cutover day.
 The outgoing MSP’s responsibility ends; the new vendor’s begins.
 The 72-hour window we mentioned.
 Critical things to have planned:

-- A direct number to a senior engineer at the new vendor for the first 72 hours, not a ticket queue.
+- A direct number to a senior engineer at the new vendor for the first 72 hours, rather than a ticket queue.

-- A “do nothing on Friday” rule — no production changes, no major deployments, no risky maintenance windows in the 48 hours pre- or post-cutover.
+- A “quiet Friday” rule — no production changes, no major deployments, no risky maintenance windows in the 48 hours pre- or post-cutover.

 - An explicit on-call rotation for the new vendor that covers the cutover weekend.